Berrimans Bare All

 Pope John Paul II's papacy, beginning in 1978, represented a papal shift.
 His Love and Responsibility stated: "Nakedness itself is not immodest … Immodesty is present only when nakedness plays a negative role with regard to the value of the person, when its aim is to arouse concupiscence."
 His Theology of the Body argues "the body, in fact, and only the body, is capable of making visible what is invisible: the spiritual and the divine."

-Historically, Ilsley Boone (1879-1968), a Dutch Reformed minister, founded the American naturism movement in the late 1920s, leading the American League for Physical Culture, later renamed the American Sunbathing Association in 1931.
-Reverend Bob Horrocks, founder of the CNF, wrote Uncovering the Image, an 80-page "definitive guide for the Christian Naturist."
+Historically, Ilsley Boone (1879–1968), a Dutch Reformed minister, founded the American naturism movement in the late 1920s, leading the American League for Physical Culture, later renamed the American Sunbathing Association in 1931.
+And Reverend Bob Horrocks, founder of the CNF, wrote Uncovering the Image, an 80-page "definitive guide for the Christian Naturist".

 Part Four: Critical analysis